Sven-Moon/spellwell/README.md

 ## What I Learned
 - how challenging it is to select the right input / results layout
 - importance of the use of "or undefined" in data models
+- ordering styling components using [ngStyle], though I could have just as easily used [ngClass]